 A “sensory space” provides varied sensory resources that enable your kid to find calm.
 Creating a specific space has been found to help kids struggling with anxiety and anger.
 In one study, researchers created a “sensory room” filled with a variety of resources such as a mood lamp, a projector, aromatherapy, music, and bubble tubes.
 The researchers observed and recorded how often each child visited the sensory room.
 The results showed that the more often kids visited the sensory room, the greater was their self-esteem.
 These kids also experienced improved emotional well-being.

 A “sensory space” does not necessarily have to be a “physical space.”
 An alternative can be a “sensory box” where you put a variety of sensory items that your child can pick and use whenever he feels the need to.
 Varying the objects – smooth surfaces, rough surfaces, different smells – makes the sensory experience more fulfilling.

 2 | Turn to aromatherapy

 The sense of smell is a powerful sense connected to the brain.
 This explains why essential oils impact behavior.
-Research suggests that aromatherapy can have a healing and calming effect.
+Several studies suggest that aromatherapy can have a healing and calming effect.
 There are different ways that aromatherapy can be used to make the sensory experience even more powerful.
 For instance, combining smell and touch by using essential oils to massage your child’s feet or toes can have an immediate calming effect.